hsharma-25/Cloud-Native-AI-Resume-Screening-System/README.md

 #### Now our application is containerized and deployed on cloud using an EC2 instance.
 Cool :)

-## Phase 3: Jenkins Installation
+## Phase 3: Jenkins Installation + Jenkins pipeline construction + Docker Hub integration
-### Jenkins is an automation server used  for CI/CD pipelines, automated build and deployments
+### Jenkins is an automation server used  for CI/CD pipelines, automated build and deployments.
 #### Step 1: Install Java and add Jenkins repository
 #### Java runtime is required for running Jenkins.
 - Install Java